Companies that proactively manage their working capital have a competitive advantage.

 In a challenging world, companies that focus on maximising liquidity and free cash flow are going to be better placed to deal with the uncertainties that lie ahead.

-Based on our experience with working with companies to improve their working capital, the following issues are often faced by the Board:
+Based on our experience in working with companies to improve their working capital, the following issues are often faced by the board:

 - Growth of the business placing strain on working capital, requiring additional funding